-WAC 180-51-067 requires 3 credits of social studies for graduation for students enrolled in the graduating class of 2016 and beyond.
-This requirement includes 1 credit of US History, 1 credit of Contemporary World History, Geography and Problems (often referred to as Contemporary World Problems or CWP), .5 credit of Civics, and .5 credit of social studies elective.
+Graduation requirement rules (WAC 180-51-067, WAC 180-51-068, and WAC 180-51-210) require three credits of social studies for graduation.
+The requirement includes one credit of US History, one-half credit of Contemporary World History, Geography and Problems (often referred to as Contemporary World Problems or CWP), one-half credit of Civics, and one credit of social studies elective.

-What is the required content of the Civics credit required for the graduating class of 2016?
+4. What is the required content of the civics credit?

-RCW 28A.230.093 specifically requires that the content of the civics requirement must include, but not be limited to:
+The content of the civics requirement is outlined in statute in RCW 28A.230.094 and must include, but not be limited to: